What is the Percentage of Completion Method?

 StrongBridges Ltd. was awarded a $20 million contract to build a bridge.
 The estimated time to complete the project is three (3) years, with an estimated cost of $15 million.
 Assuming that the cost estimates do not change, the project is expected to generate $5 million in profit.
 The following is a schedule on the project:

 - Costs Incurred is the costs incurred to build the bridge as estimated by the company’s engineer.

 - Billings are the amount of money StrongBridges Ltd. billed for the construction of the bridge.
-Billings amount is set by the company.
+Billings amount is set by the contract.

 - Cash Collected is the amount of money StrongBridges Ltd. received for the construction of the bridge.
 The variation in billings and cash collected is due to timing differences.

-- % Completed is determined by the percentage complete formula.
+- % Completed is determined by the percentage completion formula.

 For the schedule above, revenues recognized under the percentage of completion method: